chericito/pce-docs-public/docs/ACCEPT PAYMENTS/getting-started/pce-docs-setting-up-program-manager.md

 next:
   description: ''
 ---
-# Overview

 This page walks you through the steps a Program Manager needs to take to get started with PCE: from requesting a sandbox account to managing access and sharing resources.

-**In this guide you’ll learn**

-* How to request and receive your PCE sandbox credentials
-* Best practices for onboarding and inviting team members
-* Where to find API documentation and supporting materials

 ### Prerequisites & Limitations